 - Be proficient in data collection and analysis

-Fourth Grade Language Arts - Lesson Overview
+Fourth Grade Language Arts and Reading Curriculum Overview

 - Vocabulary Skills – Synonyms, antonyms, homonyms and idioms are taught with new vocabulary using reading activities that build fluency.
 Lessons build a working understanding of suffixes, prefixes, and reading skills.
 Students are asked to identify, interpret and analyze passages.